Gauged Linear Sigma Model in Geometric Phases. I: Introduction

-A crucial point in our framework is that the metrics on $r$-spin curves are of cylindrical type near marked points and nodes, and the family of metrics vary smoothly over the moduli space $\ov{\mc M}{}_{g, n}^r$ of stable $r$-spin curves.
-Such a choice has the following important implications.
-Any finite energy solution should converge at marked points to a point in \beqn {\rm Crit} W \cap \mu^{-1}(0)\footnote{If the metric has finite area at marked points, then the limit is only in ${\rm Crit} W$.}, \eeqn and the limit is well-defined as a point in the {\it classical vacuum} \beqn \bar X_W:= {\rm Crit} W\qu G = ({\rm Crit} W \cap \mu^{-1}(0))/ K. \eeqn When $(X, G, W, \mu)$ is in {\it geometric phase}, namely when the semistable part of the critical locus $({\rm Crit} W)^{\rm ss}$ is smooth.
-It implies that the gauged Witten equation has a Morse--Bott type asymptotic behavior near marked points.
-This fact resolves the previous difficulty of the gauged Witten equation studied in \cite{Tian_Xu, Tian_Xu_2, Tian_Xu_3}, namely in the broad case one does not have Fredholm property without using a perturbation of the superpotential.
+A crucial point in our setting is that we use {\it cylindrical} metrics on domain curves.
+As a consequence, solutions have well-defined evaluations at marked points in the classical vacuum.
+When $(V, G, W, \mu)$ is in {\it geometric phase} (Definition \ref{defn33}) the gauged Witten equation has a Morse--Bott type asymptotic behavior near marked points.
+This feature resolves the previous difficulty in the broad case of the gauged Witten equation studied in \cite{Tian_Xu, Tian_Xu_2, Tian_Xu_3}.